As discussed in

 In many cases, the reporting entity has significant continuing involvement in the generation of the cash flows due to the investor.
 The presence of this factor creates a rebuttable presumption that the proceeds should be classified as debt.

-ASC 470-10-35-3, in situations when debt classification is appropriate, the reporting entity must determine an effective interest rate and amortize the debt under the interest method.
+As described in ASC 470-10-35-3, in situations when debt classification is appropriate, the reporting entity must determine an effective interest rate and amortize the debt under the interest method.
 The effective interest rate should be determined based on the proceeds received and projections of the amounts and timing of the future cash outflows.

 A reporting entity should revisit its estimate of future cash outflows each reporting period.
 When the amount and timing of the estimated future cash flows change, one of the following three methods should be applied: